SchroedingersLion/SamplingSuite2D/Readme.md

 ### How to add new potentials
 It is straightforward to add new 2D potentials to the codebase.
-To see how it is done, open the `simulation.h` file and scroll down to the definitions of the force functions, e.g., `inline void Simulation:: compute_force_ackley()` for the ackley force:
+To see how it is done, open the `simulation.h` file and scroll down to the definitions of the force functions, e.g., `inline void Simulation:: compute_force_ackley()` for the Ackley force:
 ```c++
 // Ackley
 const double Ackley_2pi {2*M_PI};